SKhaner/OnlineShop/Readme.md

-## Project
+## To Run
-Online Watch Shop using SQL and Python Flask.
+Download all files and run main.py

 # Seeam Khan